rnetser/opendatahub-tests/docs/GETTING_STARTED.md

 To skip cluster sanity checks, pass `--cluster-sanity-skip-check` to skip all tests.
 To skip RHOAI/ODH-related tests (for example when running in upstream), pass `--cluster-sanity-skip-rhoai-check`.

+### Running tests with admin client instead of unprivileged client
+To run tests with admin client only, pass `--tc=use_unprivileged_client:False` to pytest.

 ### jira integration
 To skip running tests which have open bugs, [pytest_jira](https://github.com/rhevm-qe-automation/pytest_jira) plugin is used.
 To run tests with jira integration, you need to set `PYTEST_JIRA_URL` and `PYTEST_JIRA_TOKEN` environment variables.